Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-\begin{proof} The construction, sketched in Figure \ref{fig:subopt}, is built around a binary node $v_0$.
-We take our Max\textsc{IS} decision construction, and to each node $v$ of this construction, we add a so-called \emph{unhappy penalty gadget}.
-This essentially means that if $r_{v_0}=0$, then through a CDS, $v$ pays a large penalty to a special sink $t_0$.
-However, $t_0$ has further gadgets attached to ensure that $t_0$ is still worse off if $r_{v_0}$ is in default, even though it gets money from this penalty.
-Thus, the default of $v_0$ is not favorable to any node in the system.
-Note that such a situation is only possible in systems with loss.
+\begin{proof} The construction, shown in Figure \ref{fig:subopt}, is built around a binary node $v_0$.
+To each node $u$ of our base construction, we add a so-called \emph{unhappy penalty gadget}.
+This essentially means that if $r_{v_0}=0$, then $u$ pays a large penalty to a special sink $t_0$; however, $t_0$ has further gadgets attached to ensure that $t_0$ is still worse off if $r_{v_0}=0$, even though it receives money from this penalty.
+As such, the default of $v_0$ is not favorable to any node in the system; note that this is only possible in systems with loss.

-The base idea is to add a further node $w$ to the system, which, on the other hand, receives 1 unit if $v_0$ is in default, and 1 unit if $r_{v_{\textsc{d}}}=1$ (i.e., we have an independent set of size $k$).
-Let $r$ be the solution where $r_{v_0}=0$ and thus all nodes in the Max\textsc{IS} construction are in default, but $q_w=1$.
+The base idea then is to add another node $w$, which, on the other hand, receives $1$ unit of money if either $r_{v_0}=0$, or $r_{v_I}=1$.
+Let $r$ be the solution where $r_{v_0}=0$, and thus all nodes in the base construction are in default, but $q_w=1$.
 Any solution strictly better than $r$ must also have $q_w \geq 1$.
-If $v_0$ is not in default, this is only possible if the solution finds an independent set of size at least $k$, thus ensuring $r_{v_{\textsc{d}}}=1$. \qedhere \end{proof}
+If $v_0$ is not in default, this is only possible if we find a satisfying assignment of $\phi$, thus ensuring $r_{v_I}=1$. \qedhere \end{proof}